Elderberry syrup is one of my favorite natural remedies for cold and flu prevention and recovery.

 2. Is it safe to eat raw elderberries?

-Eating raw elderberries is not something you want to do.
+Eating raw black elderberries is not something you want to do.

-Unripe elderberries (along with the seeds, stems, leaves, and roots) are poisonous.
-They actually contain a cyanide-inducing glucoside that can accumulate in your body and cause you to become very ill.
+Unripe berries (along with the seeds, stems, leaves, and roots) are poisonous.
+They actually contain a cyanogenic glucoside that can accumulate in your body and cause you to become very ill.

 Ripe uncooked berries can cause all kinds of digestive distress including nausea, vomiting, and diarrhea.

 Don’t worry though- cooking the berries safely removes the toxic substances.

 3. Does elderberry syrup need to be refrigerated?

 If you’re using this recipe, yes, it needs to stay in the refrigerator.